yahaveliyahu/City-library-management-system/README.md

 | loan | 30 |
 | reservation | 20 |
 | fine | ~7 (generated organically, see below) |

-Two things worth calling out:

-- **Loan returns are performed as real `UPDATE`s** during seeding, not baked into the initial `INSERT`.
-That means `fine_on_late_return` actually fires and generates the `fine` rows as a side effect of seeding — the fine count above isn't a fixed target, it's whatever the trigger genuinely produces from the mix of on-time and late returns.
-A padded, arbitrary fine count would misrepresent what the trigger does.
-- **Reservations are assigned by `copy_id` deterministically**, independent of whether that copy currently has an open loan.
-That's both more realistic (you can reserve a copy that's checked out) and guarantees an exact, reproducible reservation count on every run — it doesn't depend on how many copies happen to be free after the random loan/return mix, the way an earlier version of this seed script did.

 ## Tech